statonlab/hardwood/README.md

+🚨**WARNING:** Although open source, this theme has been developed for the [hardwood genomics website](https://hardwoodgenomics.org) only!
+Attempting to use it elsewhere may result in unpredictible issues.

 ### Installation
 - Download the file to your drupal installation ```sites/all/theme```.
 - Enable and set as default from the admin control panel.